About a month ago, Network Appliance sued Sun to try to stop the competitive impact of ZFS on their business.

 So later this week, we’re going to use our defensive portfolio to respond to Network Appliance, filing a comprehensive reciprocal suit.
 As a part of this suit, we are requesting a permanent injunction to remove all of their filer products from the marketplace, and are examining the original NFS license – on which Network Appliance was started.
 By opting to litigate vs. innovate, they are disrupting their customers and employees across the world.

 In addition to seeking the removal of their products from the marketplace, we will be going after sizable monetary damages.
 And I am committing that Sun will donate half of those proceeds to the leading institutions promoting free software and patent reform (in specific, The Software Freedom Law Center and the Peer to Patent initiative), and to the legal defense of free software innovators.
 We will continue to fund the aggressive reexamination of spurious patents used against the community (which we’ve been doing behind the scenes on behalf of several open source innovators).
 Whatever’s left over will fuel a venture fund fostering innovation in the free software community.

-trying out ZFS in software form.
+In the interim, if you’re a Net App customer looking for alternatives, we would be pleased to talk to you about lowering the cost of proprietary storage – if you’re a technical sort, start by trying out ZFS in software form.
 (There are also lots of reviews available, this one just posted).
 We’d also be happy to send you a free trial Storage System based on ZFS (pick the x4500 here).
 And remember, we indemnify our customers.

 The shift to commodity infrastructure is as inevitable as the rising tide – although for some, I’m sure it feels like a rogue wave.